Sliding Window Polar Codes: Conclusion

 \section{Conclusion}

-In this work, we presented a novel multi-kernel construction that allows a sliding window decoding approach, thanks to which only a fraction of the codeword bits need to be received before bits can be decoded.
-This feature is extremely useful in scenarios where the receiver has lower computational capabilities than the transmitter, e.g. downlink in wireless communications.
-For this reason, we envisage the application of the proposed technique in future wireless 5G+ networks, where multiple devices with different computational capabilities need to be served concurrently.
-The performance of the proposed construction and decoding outperforms the state-of-the-art solution with little additional complexity, and can approach the achievable performance with lower complexity and no cost in terms of latency.
+In this work, we presented a novel multi-kernel polar code construction that allows a sliding window decoding approach, thanks to which only a fraction of the codeword bits need to be received before starting the decoding process.
+This feature will be extremely useful in future wireless 5G+ networks, where multiple devices with different computational capabilities will be served concurrently.
+The performance of the proposed construction outperforms the state-of-the-art solutions, and can approach the achievable performance with lower complexity and no cost in terms of latency.